hrwndr/PhotonPHP/ReadMe.md

         git clone https://github.com/hrwndr/PhotonPHP.git

-2. Set up your web server (e.g., Apache, Nginx) or run development ser using `php -S 127.0.0.1:7746` and the application will be running on `localhost:7746`.
+2. Set up your web server (e.g., Apache, Nginx) or run development server using `php -S 127.0.0.1:7746` and the application will be running on `localhost:7746`.
 3. Update the `config.php` file with your MySQL database credentials  Uncomment Database code from `index.php` if using database.
 5. Start using PhotonPHP to build your web applications!